 The below photo was taken by L.J.
 Bailey in 1935, is part of the Glacier Photograph Collection, and is courtesy of the National Snow and Ice Data Center in Boulder, CO.
 It shows the Palmer Glacier in the upper center of the image, with the White River Glacier in the center of the photo.

-Later in the year however, the Palmer is one of the easiest places where decent turns can be had in the lean snow months of September and October, and the camps are usually gone during these months.
-Lift tickets during the summer are quite expensive, but allow for thousands of vertical feet of riding, whereas hiking to the top is rewarding, and allows for one or two long runs back down to the snow’s end.
+Later in the year however, the Palmer is one of the easiest places where decent turns can be had in the lean snow months, and by this time the the camps are usually gone.
+Lift tickets during the summer are quite expensive, but allow for thousands of vertical feet of riding, whereas hiking to the top is rewarding, and allows for a nice long runs back down to the snow’s end.

 Overall, the Palmer has a rich history and is a fun place to make turns.
-I’ve had numerous good outings there over the years, and usually venture back at least once a year to lap lots of continuous vertical!
+I’ve had numerous good outings there over the years, and usually venture back at least once a year to enjoy what it has to offer.